rancher/elemental-docs/docs/customizing.md

 To apply this pattern, the following files need to be included in the ISO or generated at boot time:

 1. A [configuration file](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/)
    for the elemental client.
-The file must be named `config.yaml` and by default the elemental client looks for it under `/etc/elemental`, however this path be configured as part of the installation parameters of a [MachineRegistration](/machineregistration-reference) resource.
+The file must be named `config.yaml` and located by default in `/etc/elemental`.
+   This path can be configured as part of the installation parameters of a [MachineRegistration](/machineregistration-reference) resource.

 2. The additional `cloud-init` files to be included into the installed system.
 They allow to perform custom operations at boot time.